 No need to run in terror from Terraform.
-Close that search engine tab and check out our ultimate Terraform Cheatsheet (courtesy of ACG’s Moosa Khalid) for all the basic commands you need on hand to get the most from this awesome, intuitive IaC tool.
+Close that search engine tab and check out our ultimate Terraform Cheat Sheet for all the basic commands you need on hand to get the most from this awesome, intuitive IaC tool.
 Also, why not showcase your IaC skills with a Terraform Certification.

 What is Terraform?